 History of Music

-Both language and Italian culture classes are designed and taught by individually selected specialists in Italian studies and take place on the program premises.
+Our classes are designed and taught by individually selected specialists in Italian studies and take place on the program premises.
 Course materials (handouts, readings, and course packs) are included in the cost of the program and will be provided daily by instructors and staff members.
-Classes are capped at 20 students to promote healthy and productive teacher-student interaction.
+Classes are capped at 15 students to promote healthy and productive teacher-student interaction.

 Extra-curricular activities include: cycling, beach volleyball, yoga, running club, swimming, theatre and drama club, DIY fashion and accessory workshops, ceramic painting workshop, Italian film club, Italian Book Club.
 Access to structured outdoor sports (tennis, soccer, water sports) and admission to museums and historical sites are included in the program cost.
 Students will also have the opportunity to be taken to the city’s main tourist attractions – the Duomo, Via del Corso, Spanish forts, caves and other geological sites, WWF Oasi naturale, Nature Reserve of the Lagoon, Convent of the Padri Passionisti, and other local attractions.